While there has been some positive change in the theater world, there is a growing issue of things staying the same.

 For the sake of ease, I’ll refer to it as The-OBC-Did-It-That-Way-Syndrome; that is to say directors forgoing their own artistic input and simply recreating the original Broadway production.
 It’s an issue I’ve noticed a lot recently, especially at community theater productions or amateur shows.
 Everything down to the costuming, set, mannerisms and blocking are taken almost 100 percent from the libretto.
-There is nothing inherently wrong with this – those choices were made with the original creative team and are in the script for a reason – but far too often it impedes directorial creativity and makes the amateur version feel like a pale imitation of the original.
+While in some cases it might violate copyright, in others there is nothing inherently wrong with this – those choices were made with the original creative team and are in the script for a reason – but far too often it impedes directorial creativity and makes the amateur version feel like a pale imitation of the original.
 The thrill of seeing your child/brother/friend/parent on stage aside, these copycat productions do little but offer the same nostalgia as watching The Wizard of Oz on late-night television for the hundredth time.

 Spring Awakening doesn’t have to include the use of on-stage mics, Grease doesn’t have to end with a leather-clad Sandy, The Witch in Into The Woods does not have to look or sound like Bernadette Peters.
 These things just make shows predictable and dull, we know where each beat will land before the curtain goes up.
 Even shows we’ve seen a million times can feel totally fresh and even suspenseful just due to a change in blocking and direction.
 Think of the Emcee taking off his leather coat in Sam Mendes’ Cabaret revival.
 While the sexy, shirtless, menacing Emcee is now as copied as the impish original, imagine how that one simple bit of blocking makes you rethink the whole show.
 Same goes with the ending of the Spring Awakening revival, which considerably changes the tone and meaning of the show’s conclusion.